Investing in your kids' future with their Chinese New Year hong baos 🧧

 Fast forward to today — I now have three kids of my own.

-My oldest child is six.
+My oldest child is seven.
 The past CNY, she counted her money next to our bed in the morning and wrote down the total on a post-it.
 She handed it over with the cash and gave it to me for safekeeping.

 We invest so much time, money, tears, joy, and love in our children.
 We should really help guide them through some of life's more uncomfortable realities, like money.